EcoSHEDS/pitdata/README.md

 - Crossfilter - multi-variate crossfilter application (WB only) [`./public/crossfilter`]
 - Fish Movements - dynamic fish movements application (WB and SB) [`./public/fish-movements`]

+Datasets for each application are found in the `/public/<app-name>/data` directories.

 ## Dependencies

 Install front-end dependencies using [bower](https://bower.io/).
 Libraries are installed to the `public/libs` folder.